goldironhack/2017-Purdue-UNAL-IronHack-Tutorials/README.md

 **[C3.js](http://c3js.org)**<br>
 **[Sigma.js](http://sigmajs.org)**<br>

+Quiz “D3” for week 3: We strongly recommend that you take your Quiz that is available on our [platform](www.ironhacks.com) (sign-in to your contest).

 ### Google Maps Javascript API
 **[Offical Tutorial](https://developers.google.com/maps/documentation/javascript/tutorial)** -- Offical tutorial for Google Map API<br>
 **[Sample Tutorial](session3/GoogleMap/Google-Maps-Tutorial.md)** -- A sample tutorial for Google Map API <br>
 **[Offical Project](https://developers.google.com/maps/documentation/javascript/earthquakes)** -- Offical tutorial for Google Map API<br>

+## Additional information to get ready for the hack that starts on March 28th, 2017

-Purdue-UNAL Gold IronHacks will involve location data, so it is recommended that you go through the Google Maps Tutorial Guide and the same project linked above
+Purdue-UNAL Gold IronHacks 2017 will involve location data, so it is recommended that you go through the Google Maps Tutorial Guide and the same project linked above

 ### Datasets